jnikula/piste-on-piste/docs/index.rst

 Piste on Piste
 ==============

-If you're looking for a new take on **three player snooker rules**, and a **scoreboard app** to go with them, you've found the right place.
+If you're looking for a new take on **three-player snooker rules**, and a **scoreboard app** to go with them, you've found the right place.

 Read the :ref:`rules-en`.